ajaquith/markerbench/source/_posts/2013-10-01-chef-starter.md

 Some background.
 Chef “converges” nodes into their desired states by applying a ”run-list” of [recipes](http://docs.opscode.com/essentials_cookbook_recipes.html) to each node.
 The run-list of recipes (Apache2, NTPD, user creation, etc) that apply can be specified in several ways.
 The quickest and most direct way is to specify the node’s run-list of recipes when the node is initially bootstrapped with Chef; that is, when the Chef agent (`chef-client`) is initially installed on the node.
 Bootstrapping the node configuration is done using Knife, and the syntax looks like this:

-    knife bootstrap tester --run-list "recipe[apt],recipe[apache2]" -E testing
+    knife bootstrap tester.local --run-list "recipe[apt],recipe[apache2]" -E testing

 I have omitted some of the syntax the sake of simplicity; don’t try running this.
 There are important concepts to understand here.
 The `bootstrap` command causes the `chef-client` application to be installed on the node.
 The `chef-client` is essentially an _agent_.
 It configures and installs software based on instructions (”recipes”) it receives from the Chef server.
-Notice the `run-list` parameter: it indicates that the APT and Apache2 recipes will be applied to node `tester`.
+Notice the `run-list` parameter: it indicates that the APT and Apache2 recipes will be applied to node `tester.local`.
 What this means is that when `chef-client` is bootstrapped onto the node, the APT and Apache packages will be downloaded, installed and configured as well.

 Notice also the `-E` parameter.
-This means that `tester` should be assigned to an environment called `testing`, which you will define in a minute.
+This means that `tester.local` should be assigned to an environment called `testing`, which you will define in a minute.
 By ”environment,” Chef means a group of nodes that typically correspond to a stage of development, for example “testing,” “staging,” or “production.”
 Let's create the `testing` environment now.
 Type:

     knife environment create testing